Dori-Tos/Sport4Everyone/README.md

    - The app aims to create thriving communities of players and facilitate last-minute bookings for close friends.
    - Sports centers can host events and notify their regular users.

-## Features

-- **User-friendly Interface**: Easy navigation and booking process.
-- **Real-time Updates**: Instant updates on field availability and reservations.
-- **Community Building**: Connect with friends and other players.
-- **Event Notifications**: Stay informed about upcoming events at your favorite sports centers.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.